btilton/Atlas-Of-Thrones/README.md

 # Atlas-Of-Thrones-Dockerized

 An interactive "Game of Thrones" map powered by Leaflet, PostGIS, and Redis.
-This fork is can be started as a microservice stack with Docker Compose.
+This fork can be started as a microservice stack with Docker Compose.

 Visit the original project for a more complete README